grafana/grafana/docs/sources/dashboards/time-range-controls.md

 The minus operator allows you to step back in time, relative to now.
 If you wish to display the full period of the unit (day, week, month, etc...), append `/<time unit>` to the end.

 The plus operator allows you to step forward in time relative to now.
-You might use this feature to look at predicted data in the future, for example.
+You might use this feature to look at predicted data in the future.

 Here are some examples: